Trans activist killed in Toronto, two years after speaking out against anti-trans violence - KTVZ

 “It wasn’t a manhunt.
 We got to the scene and made the arrest,” Hopkinson said.

+Berman and Harnack had been socializing at Harnack’s residence prior to the attack, Choe said.

-Neither Harnack nor his lawyers could be immediately located for comment.
+Harnack has been in custody since Sunday and could not be immediately reached for comment.
+Choe said he was not aware of Harnack having a lawyer.

+Harnack made his first appearance in court on Monday, but has not yet entered a plea.
+He is next scheduled to appear in court January 15.
 Ontario’s Ministry of the Attorney General could not share court documents until the court reopens on Monday.

 Members of Toronto’s LGBTQ community remembered Berman as an activist and prominent community member.